From Forests to Faucets: Water For People As a Strategy For Conservation

 Do you know where your medicine comes from?
 This year, Nature and Culture introduced 12 Strange Miracles of the Rainforest and Beyond, a monthly feature looking at remarkable gifts from nature.
 January featured antibiotics from a small but mighty source!
 This month’s miracle is a little bigger...
-Over centuries, cultures around the world have learned how [...]
+Miracle #2: A tree that treats malaria Do you [...]

 Do you believe in miracles?
 Last year, Nature and Culture marveled at the magnificent world of mammals.
 We featured mammals found in the unique habitats generous supporters are protecting.
 As 2020 begins, we bring you a new monthly feature: 12 Strange Miracles of the Rainforest and Beyond.
 Scientific discovery often comes from unexpected sources and in [...]